Intuitive SEO Copywriting

 Headers

-Bold and italic words, when not used excessively, can communicate emphasis.
+Using Bold and italic words in the body copy can communicate emphasis to both your users and Google.
 When you emphasize words or phrases you are telling Google that these phrases are more important than other words on the page.

 Internal Linking